Helothermine: Calcium channels

 The effects of HLTx on voltage-dependent calcium channels have been tested in granule cells of the cerebellum.
 In these cells, HLTx inhibits up to 67% of the calcium currents, acting on multiple subtypes.
 This inhibition is reversible, concentration-dependent and practically voltage-independent.
 No effects on the activation and inactivation kinetics were observed.
 A small shift in the steady-state inactivation curve has been reported.
 IC50 is 0.25 μM.

 Potassium Channels

 HLTx inhibits both delayed rectifier and A-type potassium channels in cerebellar granular cells.
 HLTx reduces the A-type current in a voltage and concentration-dependent way, with an IC50 of 0.52 μM.
 It slows down both the activation and the inactivation kinetics of the A-type current.
 The block of the delayed-rectifier current is not voltage-dependent, but only concentration-dependent, with an IC50 of 0.83 μM.

 Ryanodine receptor

-The ryanodine receptor, both in skeletal and in cardiac sarcoplasmatic reticulum (SR), is inhibited by HLTx.
+The ryanodine receptor, both in skeletal and in cardiac sarcoplasmic reticulum (SR), is inhibited by HLTx.
 The affinity of the toxin is much higher for the skeletal- than for the cardiac SR receptors, but binding is reversible in both cases.